StandardDemacian/Minesweeper/README.md

 ## How to play

-To play the game for yourself you can use this (link)
+To play the game for yourself you can use this https://standarddemacian.github.io/Minesweeper/

 When you click on a tile it will display either a number or a mine.
 The number indicates how many mines are touching that tile.